samdouble/panels/README.md

 Defines a column of panels.
 Attributes:

+- `fontSize` (optional): Font size for the text in the slot.
-- `maxCropLeft` (optional, default: 0): Maximum cropping for panels in this slot.
+- `maxPaddingLeft` (optional, default: 0): Maximum padding for panels in this slot.
-- `maxCropRight` (optional, default: 0): Maximum cropping for panels in this slot.
+- `maxPaddingRight` (optional, default: 0): Maximum padding for panels in this slot.

 A `<slot>` can contain up to 2 `<panel>` elements.